-While you obviously can’t view the property as it’ll be, most big developers should be able to give you an idea of what to expect from your off plan property.
-Many will offer show homes for viewing, that are identical or very similar to any your interested in, so that you can get a feel for the space and even some décor inspiration.
-In the very least, they should provide a pack of computer-generated visuals and detailed floor plans that’ll give you a very clear understanding of what you’re buying.
+While you obviously can’t view the final property, most big developers should be able to give you an idea of what to expect.
+Many will offer viewings at show homes that are very similar to any you’re interested in, so you can get a feel for the space and even some décor inspiration.
+At the very least, they should provide a pack of computer-generated visuals and detailed floor plans to give you a clear understanding of what you’re buying.

-There’s no single, rigid process you’ll need to follow when buying off plan.
-But for things to run as smoothly as possible, your next steps should follow something similar to the below:
+There’s no rigid process to follow when buying off-plan.
+However, to help things run as smoothly as possible, make sure you check off the below:

-Begin by exploring suitable developments in your desired area.
-If you plan on using the Help to Buy scheme, check that any developments you’re considering are eligible.
+Research and arrange visits to developments in your desired area.
+If you plan on using a help to buy scheme, check that these are eligible.

-Speak to a mortgage advisor about your situation.
-Heed any advice they give you, and discuss what your options are.
-You may wish to go one further and acquire a mortgage agreement in principle (AIP).
-This confirms a mortgage provider is intending to lend to you, and will bolster your standing with developers.
+Speak to a mortgage advisor and discuss your options.
+You may wish to go one step further and get a mortgage agreement in principle.
+This confirms an amount that a mortgage provider is intending to lend to you, and will strengthen your standing with developers.

 Step 3: Make an offer

 Once you’re set on a property, make your offer.
 If it’s accepted, you’ll usually be asked to place a reservation fee to hold the property while you get your mortgage in place – this could be as much as £1,000 and is usually non-refundable.

 Step 4: Appoint a conveyancing solicitor

 A conveyancer or solicitor will carry out the legal work involved in your property purchase, checking everything’s in order with the development and your specific plot.
 The developer will usually impose a deadline when it comes to exchanging contracts off-plan, meaning you’ll have to exchange within 28 days of agreeing the purchase.